 law, and that the plaintiffs had only a

-"generalized grievance" with the law.
+"generalized grievance" with the court's

-Justice Kennedy, in dissent, warned that the
+ruling.
+Justice Kennedy, in dissent, warned

-federal district court in cases where state
+single federal district court in cases where state

 officials agree with the outcome, and also noted